 No matter what your reason for poor small business record keeping, the reasons for good records are immense; they range from not missing important tax deductions to preparing financial statements.

-Budgeting For Small Business
+Budgeting For Small Business Starts With an Affordable Car

 Here are 5 major reasons for keeping detailed small business records: